ddiatlov/ddiatlov/README.md

 ### Hi there 👋
-I'm Dimitry and I am a web developer and a database administrator who loves new challenges, clean and beautiful design, and strong coffee.
+I'm Dimitry and I am a web developer and a database administrator who loves new challenges, clean and beautiful design, and strong coffee.<br/>
 You can contact me on my [Linkedin](https://www.linkedin.com/in/dimitry-diatlov/).